 The problem with outsourcing any activity is that it’s incredibly difficult to monitor what’s going on.

 When you run an in-house team, you’re able to monitor their work constantly because they’re in the same office.
 But when you outsource, you’re handing your work over to an independent HR BPO agent that could be thousands of miles away.

 This can make it difficult to know:

 - How productive your outsourced team is.

 - If they’re focused during work hours.

 Luckily, there’s a solution to this BPO monitoring problem.

 All you have to do is use performance monitoring tools like Time Doctor!

-Time Doctor is a powerful performance monitoring tool used by companies like Verizon, PwC and Apple that can help you monitor your outsourced HR staff.
+Time Doctor is a powerful performance monitoring tool used by companies that can help you monitor your outsourced HR staff.